carlosdeveloper10/Pong/README.md

 ## What is this?
 This is the classical and funny game; named pong.
-Originally it was developed in 1972, more infomation about this game in [Wikipedia](http://en.wikipedia.org/wiki/Pong)
+Originally it was developed in 1972, more information about this game in [Wikipedia](http://en.wikipedia.org/wiki/Pong)

 ## Tools used to create this game
 -  programming lenguage: Java